itsham-sajid/jira-cli-tool/README.md

 The ADF format is simply just a JSON structured document.
 There's a template within 'templates' folder of an example.

-How you use your template with the tool is, you simply just have to add "placeholders" of where you want your values to go and these will be updated.
+To update values in your Jira temaplte file, you simply just have to add "placeholders" of where you want your values to go and these will be updated.

-**The script allows us to do the following:**
+**The script allows you to do the following:**

 - **Search RSS Feeds:** Before creating a ticket you can search an RSS feed with specified search terms and see what results are returned and the values you can add to your ticket.
 - **Jira Template:** There's a default template within the 'templates' folder.
 See [Usage](##Usage) for more info on the using templates